leannenorthrop/leannenorthrop.github.io/_posts/2015-07-31-scala-class.md

 println(myClass.doSomethingToStrings("a", "b", "c"))
 // Prints: Hello a b c</code></pre>

+The :_* is used instead of * to convert the list of parameters into a sequence.

 ### Multiple Argument Lists
 Scala supports multiple argument lists and are useful when the last argument list takes a single function parameter: